 - Manual deployment for code generally means copying files via FTP or over a network.
 For manual deployment of database changes, that means duplicating the changes manually or running SQL scripts manually.

 - Automated deployment of code can be done with build and deployment servers or services.
-Database changes may also be deployed this way, but may also be handled through built-in staging or web farm features.
+Database changes may also be deployed this way, but may also be handled through built-in web farm features.

 Regardless of the deployment mechanism, you need to determine who will be responsible for deploying changes.
 This may be a certain person or group for one set of changes and a different group for another set of changes.